rcherrueau/execo/doc/userguide.rst

 configuration file ``execo.conf.py.sample`` is created in execo source package directory when execo is built.
 This file can be used as a canvas to overide some particular configuration variables.
-See detailed documentation in :ref:`execo-configuration` and :ref:`execo_g5k-perfect_configuration`.
+See detailed documentation in :ref:`execo-configuration`, :ref:`execo_g5k-configuration` and :ref:`execo_g5k-perfect_configuration`.

 execo